symbol/symbol-docs/source/guides/transaction/sending-payouts-with-aggregate-complete-transaction.rst

 - An account with XEM

 *************************
-Let's get into some code?
+Let's get into some code
 *************************

 First, Dan creates two :ref:`transfer transaction <transfer-transaction>` with two different recipients, and wrap them in an :ref:`aggregate transaction <aggregate-transaction>`.